IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-san/21.04/README.md

 # NetApp Trident - ONTAP SAN Driver

-You can use the `netapp-ontap-san` Satellite storage template to deploy NetApp storage drivers which you can use dynamically provision and manage LUNs in your ONTAP SAN.
+You can use the `netapp-ontap-san` Satellite storage template to deploy NetApp storage drivers which you can use dynamically provision and manage iSCSI LUNs in your ONTAP storage.

 ## Prerequisites

 **Planning considerations for the Infrastructure Admin**
 * Create a cluster that meets the requirements for ONTAP SAN.
 For more information, see the [NetApp documentation](https://netapp-trident.readthedocs.io/en/stable-v21.04/support/requirements.html).
 Verify that your backend ONTAP cluster is configured as a Trident backend.
-   * You must have a dedicated SVM for Trident.
-Volumes that are created by Trident are created in this SVM.
+   * You must have a dedicated Storage Virtual Machine (SVM) for Trident.
+Volumes and LUNs that are created by Trident are created in this SVM.
    * You must have one or more aggregates assigned to the SVM.
    * You must have one or more dataLIFs for the SVM.
-Depending on the protocol used (NFS/iSCSI), at least one dataLIF is required.
    * You must have iSCSI services enabled on the SVM.
    * You must set up a snapshot policy on the SVM.
 * Share following details with Location Admin.